BIOLOGY FOR LIFE

 • In biology, a p-value of less than 0.05 is considered significant.
 A p-value greater than 0.05 is considered non-significant.

-• P values are expressed as decimals although it may be easier to understand what they are if you convert them to a percentage.
+• P values are expressed as decimals although it may be easier to understand what they are if converted to a percentage.
 For example, a p value of 0.0254 is 2.54%.
-This means there is a 2.54% chance your results could be random (i.e. happened by chance).
-Since 2.54% (0.0254) is less than 5.00% (0.05), we would say this result is “significant.”
+This means there is a 2.54% chance the results could be random (i.e. happened by chance).
+Since 2.54% (0.0254) is less than 5.00% (0.05), this result would be considered "significant."

 The following factors contribute to determining if a statistical test is significant: